Andrey-Volkovitskiy/python-django-developer-project-52/README.md

 * The UI localized in two languages (Eng/Ru) using i18n
 * The REST API added using DFR
 * The app covered with 126 tests (unit & end-to-end)
-* Parametrized fixtures and fixture factories used
+* Parameterized fixtures and fixture factories used
 * The code refactored to follow DRY, KISS

 ---